Lendis Guide - Remote Work

 Scenario 2: Distribution of office space

-Consequences of remote work - distribution across several offices
+Consequences of Remote Work - Distribution across multiple offices

-However, it is also conceivable that companies will not only offer one central office in the future.
-Instead, they rent several offices and employees choose the one that is most convenient for them to work in.
+However, it is also conceivable that companies will not only offer a central office in the future.
+Instead, they rent several offices and employees choose the branch that is most conveniently located for them to work in.

 Restructuring of office space